 I recently partnered with YOTEL NYC and I’m excited to tell you about this property.
 As always, all opinions are my own.
 If you’re looking for a budget friendly and trendy hotel for your next trip to New York City, Yotel NYC is your answer.
-Before I go any further, I must tell you that if you’re a high maintenance traveller, than Yotel is not a good fit for you.
-Yotel NYC is not a designer boutique hotel but a new concept for the on-the-go traveller who is looking for something hip, convenient, and different.
+Before I go any further, I must tell you that if you’re a high maintenance traveler, than Yotel is not a good fit for you.
+Yotel NYC is not a designer boutique hotel but a new concept for the on-the-go traveler who is looking for something hip, convenient, and different.
 The atmosphere is immersive and a catalyst for mingling.
 I typically go for luxury boutique properties but Yotel NYC pleasantly surprised me.

 The Yotel brand takes inspiration from modern first class aircraft design.
 The sleek, comfortable, and minimal rooms are dubbed ‘cabins’.
 I did some research and found it interesting that Yotel’s New York Flagship Location was designed by the Rockwell Group, which is renowned for projects like the JetBlue terminal at JFK as well as Virgin Atlantic Airways’ Upper Class Clubhouse at Heathrow Airport.
 I find it thoughtful that Yotel NYC went this extra mile to ensure their airline theme was on point.